warpcut/starter-hugo-academic/content/authors/admin/_index.md

 ---

 I'm a PhD student at Everyware Lab (UniMi), my reseach intrests include machine learning and its applications in medical imaging, from pathology classification, to anomaly detection and reconstruction.
+Currently undergoing a PhD visiting at ÈTS Montreal.
 {style="text-align: justify;"}